talkinglibrary/now_playing/README.md

 # nowplaying

-Several different methods to parse the public-facing part of the TL Icecast server and return the "Now Playing" info (Icecast calls this "Current Song").
-Javascript, Python, and PHP.
+Several different methods to parse the public-facing part of the TL Icecast server and return the Now Playing metadata (Icecast calls this "Current Song").

 -----

 **JS/HTML**

 The JS file outputs the text to the browser console.
-JS in included in the console_log.HTML file.
+This script is included in the console_log.HTML file.

-The TLNowPlaying.HTML file is an example of including the script directly on a page.
+The TLNowPlaying.HTML file is an example of including the script directly on a page, and outputting to an HTML tag.

 **PHP**

-There are two PHP files.
-ReturnAll.php returns all info from Icecast, which is useful for testing.
+ReturnAll.php returns all fields from Icecast, which is useful for testing.

-ReturnOne.php returns only "Now Playing".
+ReturnOne.php returns only "Current Song".

 **Python**

-There are two Python files.

 NowPlaying-ET.py uses ElementTree, but credentials are required to access the raw xml.